albin-mema/Riva_elixir/docs/concepts/roadmap/mission-and-scope.md

 - Payments: cash-only tracking; no card or third-party processor integrations
 - Layouts: grid-based positioning (row/column).
 No free-form x,y positioning in core flows
 - All days treated equally for availability and cost
+- The reservation service is conceptual and does not cover specific business logic, integrations, or implementations.

 ## Architectural Pillars
 - Ash Framework resources with strong policies (SimpleSat)